 Ovulation induction is a treatment that stimulates ovulation in women who are experiencing irregular ovulation or trouble conceiving.
 The purpose of ovulation induction is to increase the chances of a woman conceiving a child.
 Women can take ovulation induction medication orally or through injections.

-“Once we provide medicine to the patient to take at a specific time, we can determine when they will ovulate and can advise the couple to help get them pregnant.
-In some cases we may use both ovulation induction and artificial insemination,” says Dr. Mroueh.
+“Once medicine is given to the patient to take at a specific time, providers can determine when they will ovulate and can advise the couple to help get them pregnant.
+In some cases, they may use both ovulation induction and artificial insemination,” said Jamil Mroueh, MD, a reproductive endocrinology specialist with Rochester Regional Health.

 When patients decide to utilize assisted reproductive technologies, In Vitro Fertilization (IVF) and Intracytoplasmic sperm injection (ICSI) are two common procedures.
 The main difference between them is the process in which the sperm fertilizes the egg.